jennasalem/KMER_info/README.md

 # How To Use KMER_info

 # Input
+The input for this code will be a genomic sequence of your choosing.
 ## Input Options
+There are two input options for this program.
+- Text of the genomic sequence, defined as s = "ATGTCTGTCTGAA".
+Using this input option is found in the beginning of the code.
+- File that includes a genomic sequence, defined using file_path = ...

 # Output
 The output of each specific "question" varies.
 Listed below are explainations for each.